The Android Platform Security Model (2023): The Android Platform Security Model

 \paragraph{\circled{4} Factory reset restores the device to a safe state.} In the event of security model bypass leading to a persistent compromise, a factory reset, which wipes/reformats the writable data partitions, returns a device to a state that depends only on integrity protected partitions.
 In other words, system software does not need to be re-installed, but wiping the data partition(s) will return a device to its default state.
 Note that the general expectation is that the read-only device software may have been updated since originally taking it out of the box, which is intentionally not downgraded by factory reset.
-Therefore, more specifically, factory reset returns an Android device to a state that only depends on system code that is covered by Verified Boot, but does not depend on writable data partitions.
+Therefore, more specifically, factory reset returns an Android device to a state that only depends on system code that is covered by \emph{Verified Boot}, but does not depend on writable data partitions.
+An important aspect is supply chain security of these factory images in the sense of integrity and authenticity of system code (cf.\ Section~\ref{subsec:integrity-gbt}).

 \paragraph{\circled{5} Applications are security principals.} The main difference to traditional operating systems that run apps in the context of the logged-in user account is that Android apps are not considered to be fully authorized agents for user actions.
-In the traditional model typically implemented by server and desktop OS, there is often no need to even exploit the security boundary because running malicious code with the full permissions of the main user is sufficient for abuse.
-Examples are many, including file encrypting ransomware~\cite{7536529,10.1007/978-3-319-20550-2_1} (which does not violate the OS security model if it simply re-writes all the files the current user account has access to) and private data leakage (e.g.\ browser login tokens~\cite {rfc6819-oauth-security}, history or other tracking data, cryptocurrency wallet keys, etc.).
+In the traditional model typically implemented by server and desktop OSes, there is often no need to even exploit the security boundary because running malicious code with the full permissions of the main user is sufficient for abuse.
+Examples are many, including file encrypting ransomware~\cite{7536529,10.1007/978-3-319-20550-2_1}, which does not violate the OS security model if it simply re-writes all the files the current user account has access to, and private data leakage (e.g.\ browser login tokens~\cite {rfc6819-oauth-security}, history or other tracking data, cryptocurrency wallet keys, etc.).

 \paragraph{Summary} Even though, at first glance, the Android security model grants less power to users compared to traditional operating systems that do not impose a multi-party consent model, there is an immediate benefit to end users: if one app cannot act with full user privileges, the user cannot be tricked into letting it access data controlled by other apps.
 In other words, requiring application developer consent -- enforced by the platform -- helps avoid user confusion attacks and therefore better protects private data.